patojoke/get5/Developers-information.md

 Development is performed on linux.
-I currently run Ubuntu 14.04 but you should be alright with most mainstream distros.
+I currently run Ubuntu 14.04 but you should be all right with most mainstream distros.

 First clone the repo: